 I learnt soon after my father’s passing that despite all our individual quarks and nuances we are one united family and probably closer than most.
-Even amongst our extended family, we were shown so much love and support, it was heart wrenching to know that it took my father’s passing for all this latent love to surface.
+Even amongst our extended family, we were shown so much love and support, it was heart-wrenching to know that it took my father’s passing for all this latent love to the surface.

 I also learnt that ultimately we are one family.
 Extending this learning globally, we are indeed one big family on earth and if only we could learn to live like one.
 If more people could witness at first hand the grief of a bereaved family, I am sure there would be a lot less violence and warfare in the world.